Faris-07/Battleship/README.md

 The player places their 5 ships on the board and the computer randomly chooses where he wants to put all his ships, Then we duel.

 ![readme hero image]()

+## How To Play

+- The player enters their name and jumps straight into the action.
+- The player places their 5 ships on the board.
+- When all ships have been placed on the board the battle begins the player guesses the co-ordinates of the computers ships and the computer guesses where the player placed     their ships.
+- The first to destroy all ships wins the game.

 This is the Code Institute student template for deploying your third portfolio project, the Python command-line project.
 The last update to this file was: **August 17, 2021**